Interior evolution of regular Schwarzschild black holes

 which must be preserved for all $v$ through the constraint

 [The reversed ordering similarly requires $\dot{n}_i(v)\geq\dot{n}_j(v)$.]
 Eqs.~\eqref{order} and~\eqref{order2} demonstrate that the evolution of the Schwarzschild BH interior is highly constrained: only synchronized parameter evolution yields physically viable configurations.
 On the other hand, the constraint in Eq.~\eqref{order2} contains both negative and positive slopes ($\dot{n}_i < 0$ and $\dot{n}_i > 0$), which correspond physically to distinct evolutionary regimes: negative slopes drive collapse while positive slopes lead to expansion.
 When collapse ($\dot{n}_i < 0$) dominates, the system evolves from an extremal configuration to a regular BH; conversely, expansion ($\dot{n}_i > 0$) dominance produces the reverse transition from regular to extremal configurations [as described for the static case by Eq.~\eqref{extremal}].
-This formulation reveals that the inner horizon $h_{\rm c}$ becomes a dynamical hypersurface $h_{\rm c} = h_{\rm c}(v)$, as illustrated in Fig.~\ref{fig1}.
+This formulation reveals that the inner horizon $h_{\rm c}$ becomes a {time dependent} hypersurface $h_{\rm c} = h_{\rm c}(v)$, as illustrated in Fig.~\ref{fig1}.

-Modeling the formation of an extremal configuration emerging from a regular BH is certainly appealing.
+Modeling the formation of an {quasi} extremal configuration emerging from a regular BH is certainly appealing.
 However, this scenario carries a significant physical limitation: it entails violating the null convergence condition in~\eqref{NCC2}.
-By contrast, in collapse-dominated regimes ($\dot{n}_i < 0$), Eq.~\eqref{NCC2} is trivially satisfied, indicating that the only physically viable pathway is a transition from an extremal BH.
+By contrast, in collapse-dominated regimes ($\dot{n}_i < 0$), Eq.~\eqref{NCC2} is trivially satisfied, indicating that the only physically viable pathway is a transition from a {quasi extremal BH}.
 Moreover, the geometric condition $G_{\alpha\beta}u^{\alpha}u^{\beta}\geq\,0$ for all future-directed timelike $u^{\alpha}$, which corresponds to the weak energy condition within general relativity, always holds.
-This persistent collapse inertia drives the formation of a secondary horizon, resulting in a regular BH configuration whose evolution continues until it reaches the critical threshold $n_i(v)=2$ in Eq.~\eqref{minfi-v}, the precise condition for singularity formation (where the Kretschmann scalar $\sim[\text{Log}(r/h)]^2$ for $r\sim0$.
+This persistent collapse inertia drives the formation of a secondary horizon, resulting in a regular BH configuration whose evolution continues until it reaches the critical threshold $n_i(v)=2$ in Eq.~\eqref{minfi-v}, the precise condition for singularity formation, where the Kretschmann scalar behaves as $\sim[\text{Log}(r/h)]^2$ for $r\sim0$.
 See Table~\ref{tab} for details and the companion paper~\cite{Ovalle:2026lxb}, which contains the core analysis of Schwarzschild singularity formation.